Covisint/samples/http-api-clients/registration-scenario.md

 personClient.activate(newPersonId);

 ```
-Now user is registred and activated in the Covisint Platform.
+Now user is registered and activated in the Covisint Platform.